German Studies Minor

 - For those who are Pennsylvania Dutch, German studies will help them understand their own heritage.

-One of the following two classes (taught in English):
+One of the following 100-level courses (taught in English):

 - GER150 German Civilization and Culture